Tatwi/RocketTux/README.md

 - Music Controls: M for mute, Comma for quieter, Period for louder.

 ### License
 The RocketTux source code is released under the General Public License Version 3, 29 June 2007 and the RocketTux artwork is released under the Creative Commons License.
 See the [LICENSE](LICENSE) file for more information.
+You may *not* copy or "fork" this repository and sell RocketTux as your own creation, no matter how you've repackaged or re-branded it.

 ### Credits
 This is an open source project that stands on the backs of many others, which is something I truly appreciate!
 The following is a list of people and groups who either directly or indirectly contributed to RocketTux.
 Without their effort, this project would not exist.